campswim/pp-demo/README.md

 II.
 Backend

+  A. Supabase: an open-source backend-as-a-service (BaaS) platform that provides an easy way to set up a fully functional backend for web and mobile applications, including an auto-generated REST API based on the structure of the database.

+  B. Zod: a schema-validation library designed for TypeScript, helping developers define and validate data structures, ensuring type safety at both compile time and runtime.

 III.
 Database

   A. Postgres: an open-source SQL database.

-  B. Supabase: an open-source backend-as-a-service (BaaS) platform that provides an easy way to set up a fully functional backend for web and mobile applications, including an auto-generated REST API based on the structure of the database.

-  C. Prisma: an open-source ORM (Object-Relational Mapping) tool that allows for the querying and manipulation of database using JavaScript or TypeScript, without needing to write raw SQL queries, by generating a strongly typed API based on the database's schema.
+  B. Prisma: an open-source ORM (Object-Relational Mapping) tool that allows for the querying and manipulation of databases using JavaScript or TypeScript, without needing to write raw SQL queries, by generating a strongly typed API based on the database's schema.

-    - Prisma server: A standalone infrastructure component sitting on top of your database.
+    - Prisma server: A standalone infrastructure component sitting on top of the database.
-    - Prisma client: An auto-generated library that connects to the Prisma server and lets you read, write and stream data in your database.
-It is used for data access in your applications.
+    - Prisma client: An auto-generated library that connects to the Prisma server, allowing the reading, writing and streaming of data in the database.
+It is used for data access in applications.

 ## Instructions